halturin/mx/README.md

       mx:send(PoolKey, Message)      - pooled unicast message

 * Clear deferred messages
-    Message can be deferred on
-    1) exceed the queue limit (10000) and receiver has the 'true' in 'defer' option.

-    2) receiver has 'offline' state and the 'defer' option is set to 'true'

     mx:flush(Key)
           Key - binary (ClientKey, ChannelKey, PoolKey)
           all - truncate the 'deferred' table